GluuFederation/docs-casa-prod/docs/source/plugins/2fa-settings.md

 1. Specify the minimum number of credentials users must enroll before 2FA can be used
 1. Allow 2FA to be automatically enabled upon credential enrollment
 1. Prevent users to turn 2FA on and off their own
+1. Allow users to choose a preferred method of authentication

 When (2) is not used, option (3) is disabled.
 This is the default behavior exhibited in Casa where users explicitly enable or disable 2FA usage.